open-telemetry/opentelemetry.io/content/en/docs/instrumentation/js/manual.md

 You'll need to bundle this file with your web application to be able to use tracing throughout the rest of your web application.

+This will have no effect on your application yet: you need to [create spans](#create-spans) to have telemetry emitted by your application.

 #### Picking the right span processor

 By default, the Node SDK uses the `BatchSpanProcessor`, and this span processor